jcisneros21/Raft-Capstone/README.md

 quit
 ```

+#### Deleting Logs
+You can delete the logs for each instance of Raft by running the bash script, deleteLogs.sh.

 #### Dynamic Host List
 You no longer need to continue to add another host by appending it to the host list.
 If the network information of a host in not on the global host list, you can just start up the instance of Raft and it will contact the system that is currently running by host list.
 That requested instance will eventually become added to the global host list and the Leader will preform the operations for node recovery.

 ## Authors